amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 ```
 ./saxpy
 ```
-investigating different numbers of teams you will find that the compiler default (without setting this) was already leading to good performance. saxpy is a very simple kernel, this finding may differ for very complex kernels.
+investigating different numbers of teams you will find that the compiler default (without setting this) was already leading to good performance. saxpy is a very simple kernel, adjusting thread_limit or num_teams may be required in certain more complex kernels.

 After finishing this introductory excercise, go to the next excercise in the Fortran folder:
 ```